Fixed vs Slip Float

 A slip bobber really also you to float fish effectively in deep water.

-Whether you decided to fish a fixed or a slip float, make sure to use depth as the major consideration as to which float you should be using.
+Whether you decided to fish a fixed or a slip bobber, make sure to use depth as the major consideration as to which float you should be using.